Tecfidera Capsules is a brand of medicine containing the active ingredient dimethyl fumarate.

 What is in this leaflet

+This leaflet answers some common questions about TECFIDERA.
 It does not contain all the available information.
 It does not take the place of talking to your doctor or pharmacist.

-If you have any questions about using this medicine, ask your doctor, nurse or pharmacist.
+If you have any concerns about taking this medicine, ask your doctor or pharmacist.

 What TECFIDERA is used for

 TECFIDERA is used to treat relapsing multiple sclerosis (MS).

 TECFIDERA slows down the progression of physical disability in people with relapsing forms of MS and decreases the number of flare ups (relapses).